Fire and Destruction - to Rescue the Ecosystem

 Hundreds of dead pines have been killing rare plants (and associated animals) and degrading the very soil.

 On Nov.
-11th, seventeen people made history.
-It started with a long walk through savanna, then prairie, then down the beach, then back into the savanna.
+11th, seventeen people crossed the Dead River, then into the normally off-limits savanna.
 Chain saws and miscellaneous equipage were piled into two vehicles.
-(Vehicles were restricted to the main Illinois Beach trail and then to the beach itself, where waves and wind will erase their tracks.)
+(Vehicles are restricted to the main Illinois Beach trail and then to the beach itself, where waves and wind will erase their tracks.)

-Here chain-saw volunteer Julia McEvoy (left) discusses plans and priorities with Illinois DNR biologist Melissa Grycan (right), who has overall ecosystem management responsibility for Illinois Beach.
+Here chain-saw volunteer Julia McEvoy (left) discusses plans and priorities with Illinois DNR biologist Melissa Grycan (right).
+Melissa has overall ecosystem management responsibility for Illinois Beach.
 Unfortunately, she also has responsibility for 26,000 acres of other needy natural areas across northeastern Illinois.
 Believe it or not, she is a crew of one.
+More is needed.
 See Endnote.

 Rotting bark and wood change the soil and kill the diversity.
 Rare and endangered species of animals and plants vanish.

 Six chain sawyers sliced the logs into pieces small enough that the strongest among us could put them into the piles.
-Some of us lugged smaller logs and branches.
 Teamwork was key.

 Melissa Grycan, Department of Natural Resources staff